Robert-Zacchigna/MKVAudioSubsDefaulter/README.md

 5. Wait for review approval
    * Once you have created your PR, I will do my best to review it as soon as possible
+   > [!NOTE]
-   > NOTE: I am only one person, so please have patience if I don't get to the PR right away.
+   > I am only one person, so please have patience if I don't get to the PR right away.
 Thank you.

 6. Thank you for your contribution to **MKVAudioSubsDefaulter**!